sabnocke/ICP/fsm/README.md

 > the path should look something like:
 >  `/libs/vcpkg/scripts/buildsystems/vcpkg.cmake`

-> It is important to set CMAKE_TOOLCHAIN_FILE correctly otherwise vcpkg won't
+> It is important to set CMAKE_TOOLCHAIN_FILE correctly otherwise vcpkg won't work

-> -G should also be correctly set, vcpkg by default downloads packages for current os,
-> this can cause issues if cmake is run from wsl, mingw or anywhere os mismatch can happen (linux vs win)
+> It is recommended to use CMAKE_SOURCE_DIR

 > Using correct target (fsm) is necessary for correct linking of packages